 Repo Rate and Bank Rate are the two most popular rates calculated for borrowing and lending activities carried on by commercial and central banks.
-They are the lending rates, at which The Central Bank of India lends funds to commercial banks and other financial institutions in India.
-While both rates are short term tools used to control the cash flow in the market and is often mistaken to be one and the same, there are some noteworthy difference between the two.
-If you take a close look at the current Repo and Bank Rate, you’ll figure out that they both aren’t the same.
+They are the lending rates at which the Central Bank of India lends funds to commercial banks and other financial institutions.
+While both rates are short term tools used to control the cash flow in the market and are often mistaken to be one and the same, there is some noteworthy difference between the two.

-Key Differences between Repo Rate and Bank Rate
+Key differences between Repo Rate vs Bank Rate

 - Repo Rate is always lower than the Bank Rate.